SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 Lists and libraries are for the most part already showing using the modern UI and when a list can’t be shown using modern SharePoint will automatically switch back the classic list UI.
 During modernization you’ll remove possible modernization blockers:

-- **Script:** A site can be ‘forced’ to be a classic site at either site collection or web scope, the modernization script will fix this by turning off the site/web scoped blocks
+- **Script:** A site can be ‘forced’ to be a classic site at either site collection or web scope, the modernization script will fix this by turning off the site/web scoped blocks.
-- **Script:** A list/library can be ‘forced’ to be shown in classic UI, the modernization script will fix this by setting the library back to the default ‘automatic’ state
+- **Script:** A list/library can be ‘forced’ to be shown in classic UI, the modernization script will fix this by setting the library back to the default ‘automatic’ state.
-- **Optional:** there can be more fine-grained reasons: see https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-lists-and-libraries for more details if required
+- **Optional:** there can be more fine-grained reasons: see https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-lists-and-libraries for more details if required.

 ### Pages impact